ataylorme/Advanced-WordPress-on-Pantheon/README.md

 * Example unit test
 * Add example for using Grunt instead of gulp to bin/build.sh
 * Add example of using a git host besides Github for the source repository
+* Add a Slack notification when Circle builds complete, linking to the Pantheon site dashboard

+## Warning!
+This repository uses an alternate docroot on Pantheon.
+This feature is pre-release and considered experimental.
+Do NOT use in production.
+If you would like to follow the public progress of the alternate docroot feature see [issue 1651 of the Pantheon documentation repository](https://github.com/pantheon-systems/documentation/issues/1651).

 ## Circle CI Setup
 The following sensitive variables will need to be